FargieldKart/Fargield-Kart-Furious-Racing/README.md

 Move the plugins folder in GKFR.Fargield.Mod.by.ElectricYoshi to $HOME/.local/share/Steam/steamapps/common/Garfield Kart - Furious Racing/BepInEx

-In the same Garfield Kart - Furious Racing game directory from the previous two steps, go to "Garfield Kart Furious Racing_Data\StreamingAssets\Windows" and rename the original 'localization' file to 'localization.bak'
+In the same Garfield Kart - Furious Racing game directory from the previous two steps, go to "Garfield Kart Furious Racing_Data/StreamingAssets/Windows" and rename the original 'localization' file to 'localization.bak'

 Move the modded 'localization' file in GKFR.Fargield.Mod.by.ElectricYoshi to the same Windows folder from the previous step